Six steps you can take to manage stress and prevent burnout

 • Turning off your camera during work calls or classes

-• Limiting media and social media intake
+• Limiting social media intake

 • Responding to messages and calls at a time that suits you